|

 the method is synchronized, no other ListView can get access to the list at

 the same time.
-Note, that synchronized
+Note, that synchronized may not be omitted when

 overriding the method!
 The constant access_mode contains the rights of the